 Ecosystem Connections

-Yuccas are in the same family as agaves, and the famous Joshua trees of the American Southwest are species Y. brevifolia.
+Yuccas are in the same group as agaves; the famous Joshua trees of the American Southwest are species Y. brevifolia.
 The state flower of New Mexico is the yucca.
 In the Southwest, many people are learning to landscape their yards using the many native, drought-tolerant species of yuccas and agaves; as with here, native landscaping helps expand habitat for native species.
 It also demands much less water and maintenance.